Degree: Master of Laws (LL.M.)

 Making language learning easier: No matter if you want to learn Japanese, Hebrew, Spanish or Norwegian, take the Graduate Record Examination Test (GRE), The European Language Certificates (telc) or the TOEFL test – each semester, the University of Mannheim offers language courses and language certificates in more than 16 languages for students and non-university members, online and on campus!

 Are you interested in IT or communication trainings or theater, music, or drawing courses?
 Studium Generale has a vast range of courses available to all.

 Students who wish to earn a doctorate from the University of Mannheim must have completed their master’s program with a final grade that meets the admission requirements.
 They must also find a supervisor.

-If you have not yet completed your bachelor’s program by the application deadline, you may still be admitted to the master’s program as long as you provide proof that you have obtained at least 135 ECTS credits.
-In this case, your admission to the program is subject to receipt of your degree certificate by a specified point in time (refer to selection statutes).
+If you have not yet completed your bachelor’s degree, you may still apply for a master’s program as long as will provide a proof that you have obtained at least 135 ECTS credits.

 Under “Admission requirements and selection” we have compiled the most important selection criteria of the program for you.
 For more detailed explanations of the selection process and the legally binding requirements of the degree program, please refer to the selection statutes.